Emivvvvv/deloxide/README.md

 1. **Initialization**: The application initializes Deloxide with optional logging and callback settings.

-2. **Resource Creation**: When threads and mutexes are created, they're registered with the deadlock detector.
+2. **Resource Creation**: When threads, mutexes, and reader-writer locks are created, they're registered with the deadlock detector.

 3. **Lock Operations**: When a thread attempts to acquire a lock:
    - The attempt is recorded by the detector